mpcosta/uda-metrics-dashboard-base-practices/README.md

   - *request response time*: SLIs could be the average time taken to respond to a request.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

 5 metrics to measure the SLIs:
 1. **Uptime**: The percentage of time the service is available over a period.
 2. **Latency**: The time taken to respond to a request.